-My commitment to professional excellence and ethical behaviors means that I will
+My commitment to professional excellence and ethical behaviors means that I will text and cited on a reference page.

-- Use language and visuals with precision. - Prefer simple direct expression of ideas. - Satisfy the audience's need for information, not my own need for self-expression. - Hold myself responsible for how well my audience understands my message. - Report the work of colleagues, knowing that a communication problem may have more than one solution.
-(Riordan, 2005, pp.
+Use language and visuals with precision.

+- Prefer simple direct expression of ideas. - Satisfy the audience's need for information, not my own need for self-expression. - Hold myself responsible for how well my audience understands my message.

+• Report the work of colleagues, knowing that a communication problem may have more than one solution.
+(Riordan, 2005, pp. 15-16)